SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 person attempting a similar project would need to design for individual needs and circumstances.

 ## Hardware
-Arduino Uno
+Arduino Uno or similar
 PIRs ("motion detectors") such as HC SR501
-LED strips cut to the length of the step
+LED strips cut to the length of the step.
+I used a strip with warm white 2835 LEDs, about 48 per step.
 Two 74HC595 shift registers
 12 volt power supply for LED strips
 5 volt power supply for shift registers and transistors